isomerpages/nea-cfhp/pages/Frequently Asked Questions.md

 <p>The previous round of Climate Vouchers expired on 20 March 2024.</p>
 <p></p>
 <p>Regardless of whether you have redeemed Climate Vouchers under the previous
-CFHP, all HDB households* are eligible for the new Climate Vouchers under the enhanced CFHP.
+CFHP, all HDB households* are eligible for one set of Climate Vouchers under the enhanced CFHP.
 You may claim a new set of vouchers at <a href="https://go.gov.sg/cv-claim" rel="noopener noreferrer nofollow" target="_blank">go.gov.sg/cv-claim</a>.
 The enhanced Climate Vouchers will be available until 31 December 2027.</p>
 <p></p>
 <p><em>* Multiple families/tenants living in the same registered address are collectively entitled to 1 set of Climate Vouchers for the same registered address/flat.</em>